-In November 2016, the Audit Committee approved the rehiring of Crowe for a three-year-term for fiscal years 2017, 2018, and 2019.
-All of the services rendered by Crowe to the Company during 2019 and 2018 were pre-approved by the Audit Committee.
-Fees billed for services rendered by Crowe for each of 2019 and 2018 were:
+In November 2019, the Audit Committee approved the rehiring of Crowe for a one-year-term for fiscal year 2020.
+All of the services rendered by Crowe to the Company during 2020 and 2019 were pre-approved by the Audit Committee.
+Fees billed for services rendered by Crowe for each of 2020 and 2019 were:

-Audit Services.
-The aggregate fees billed by Crowe for the audit of the consolidated financial statements and internal control over financial reporting included in the Annual Report on Form 10-K and for the review of the consolidated financial statements included in our quarterly reports on Form 10-Q for our fiscal years ended December 31, 2019 and 2018, were \$270,000 and \$230,000, respectively.
+Audit Fees.
+The aggregate fees billed by Crowe for the audit of the consolidated financial statements and internal control over financial reporting (for 2019) included in the Annual Report on Form 10-K and for the review of the consolidated financial statements included in our quarterly reports on Form 10-Q for our fiscal years ended December 31, 2020 and 2019, were \$238,000 and \$270,000, respectively.

 Audit-Related Fees.
-The aggregate fees billed in 2019 for audit related services for preliminary testing on new accounting standards not yet implemented were \$12,000.
-Audit-related fees for 2018 for consultation on new accounting standards not yet implemented were \$4,000.
+The aggregate fees billed in 2020 for audit related services for consulting on accounting treatment related to revenue recognition were \$9,700.
+Audit-related fees for 2019 for consultation on new accounting standards not yet implemented were \$12,000.

 Tax Fees.
-The aggregate fees billed for professional services rendered by Crowe for tax preparation, tax compliance and tax planning were \$23,500 and \$28,150 for 2019 and 2018, respectively.
+The aggregate fees billed for professional services rendered by Crowe for tax preparation, tax compliance and tax planning were \$28,850 and \$23,500 for 2020 and 2019, respectively.

 All Other Fees.
-Fees associated with professional services related to the captive insurance subsidiary were \$22,500 in 2019 and 2018 for captive insurance subsidiary tax return preparation, and audit and preparation of captive financial statements.
+Fees associated with professional services related to the captive insurance subsidiary were \$22,500 in 2020 and 2019 for captive insurance subsidiary tax return preparation, and audit and preparation of captive financial statements.

-PROXY ITEM 3: RATIFICATION OF THE SELECTION OF CROWE LLP AS THE INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM
+PROXY ITEM 3: RATIFICATION OF THE SELECTION OF CROWE AS THE INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

-The Audit Committee has selected Crowe LLP as the Company's independent registered public accounting firm for fiscal year 2020.
-Crowe LLP has served as the Company's independent registered public accounting firm since 1992.
-Although not required, shareholders are being asked to ratify the appointment of Crowe LLP as the Company's independent registered public accounting firm for fiscal year 2020 as good corporate practice.
+The Audit Committee has selected Crowe as the Company's independent registered public accounting firm for fiscal year 2021.
+Crowe has served as the Company's independent registered public accounting firm since 1992.
+Although not required, shareholders are being asked to ratify the appointment of Crowe as the Company's independent registered public accounting firm for fiscal year 2021 as good corporate practice.
 The vote will not be binding on the Audit Committee.
-If the selection of Crowe LLP is not ratified, the Audit Committee will reconsider but may decide to maintain the appointment of Crowe LLP.
+If the selection of Crowe is not ratified, the Audit Committee will reconsider but may decide to maintain the appointment of Crowe.
 Even if the selection is ratified by the shareholders, the Audit Committee may, in its discretion, retain a different independent registered public accounting firm at any time if such change would be in the best interests of the Company and its shareholders.

-Management of the Company expects that a representative of Crowe LLP will be present at the Annual Meeting, will have the opportunity to make a statement if he or she so desires and will be available to respond to appropriate questions.
+Management of the Company expects that a representative of Crowe will be present at the Annual Meeting, will have the opportunity to make a statement if he or she so desires and will be available to respond to appropriate questions.

-The Board of Directors recommends a vote "FOR" the ratification of the selection of Crowe LLP as the independent registered public accounting firm for fiscal year 2020.
+The Board of Directors recommends a vote "FOR" the ratification of the selection of Crowe as the independent registered public accounting firm for fiscal year 2021.